appcircleio/appcircle-android-resign-component/README.md

 - `AC_SIGNED_APK_PATH`: Signed APK Path.
 Path of the signed apk file.
 - `AC_SIGNED_AAB_PATH`: Signed AAB Path.
 Path of the signed aab file.
+- `AC_CONVERT_AAB_TO_APK`: Converts the uploaded AAB into a universal APK using [bundletool](https://developer.android.com/tools/bundletool).
+This option is only applicable if the uploaded file is an AAB.
+- `AC_BUNDLETOOL_VERSION`: Bundletool version to install.
+The default value is latest.
+To install a different version, please refer to [this document](https://github.com/google/bundletool/releases).
+For example `1.18.1`.